America (Simon & Garfunkel song): Other versions

 American singer-songwriter Josh Groban recorded it on his live album Live at the Greek (2003), and has performed the song live on multiple occasions, including a Howard Gilman Opera House for Brooklyn Academy of Music's celebration of Simon's music in 2008, and at the A Capitol Fourth concert in 2011.
 "Paul Simon is one of my favorite artists and 'America' has always been a song I've loved," he once remarked.

 Lucy Wainwright Roche performs it, together with The Roches, on her 2010 album Lucy.

 The band America also released a recording of the song on their 2011 album Back Pages.

 The Swedish sister duo First Aid Kit performed the song in honor of Paul Simon at the 2012 Polar Music Prize award ceremony, which earned them a standing ovation from Paul Simon himself.
 On Black Friday of 2014, First Aid Kit released a 10" single containing the song as the title track.
 They performed a live version on the Marc Riley show for BBC Radio 6 Music on September 4, 2012.

+Renaissance recorded a version of it in 1981, wherein Annie Haslam sings as the male narrator without any lyrical adjustments.
+It remained unreleased until appearing on the 1997 compilation Songs from Renaissance Days.

-Sting performs the song on a quarter size acoustic guitar live on stage on the Paul Simon with Sting tour.
+Sting performed the song on a quarter size acoustic guitar live on stage on the Paul Simon with Sting tour.

 U2 has snippeted the song on multiple occasions during their 2015 and 2017 world tours.

-Taylor Bloom and Benjamin Cooley performed a rendition of America in November 2020.